 We are proud to support Cash For Kids as our main charity.
 Santa’s Grotto is a highlight of the year, with hundreds of wide-eyed youngsters meeting Father Christmas to tell him what they would like to find under the tree on Christmas morning.

 Since 2004, all the money raised from Santa’s Grotto at Gyle has been donated to Cash for Kids, and to date that amounts to £165,044!

 During the year, we have Cash for Kids day with staff participation in various mall activities to raise funds and the radio show is live from Gyle.
 We also work together with Currie and Balerno Rotary Club all year round with craft workshops as well as the annual Christmas Gift Wrapping Service.
 All money raised is distributed to local charities.
 Each year they manage to raise around £8,000!

-A joint venture with Edinburgh Council high schools was Citrus Saturday – school enterprise initiative, through which young people (of secondary school age) are given the opportunity to plan and set up their own business – a lemonade stand – for a day.
+A joint venture has been done with Edinburgh Council high schools was Citrus Saturday – school enterprise initiative, through which young people (of secondary school age) are given the opportunity to plan and set up their own business – a lemonade stand – for a day.
 The young people did set up their stall and sell the Citrus flavoured drinks, which they themselves have made.

 Corstorphine Fair: Every 2nd year Gyle sponsors the Children’s Fun Fair.

 Stenhouse PS and East Craig PS both work with Gyle with our design a light competition.
 Pupils can win the chance to be a VIP for the night at the annual turning on of the Christmas lights and the opening of the grotto in November.